 AND from The National Allotment Society:

-Following the instructions around movement and gatherings from the Prime Minister on 23 March 2020, we are consulting with central government but as we understand the situation at the moment it is still permitted to visit your plot, to take daily exercise on their own or with members of your household.
+Following the instructions around movement and gatherings from the Prime Minister on 23 March 2020, we are consulting with central government but as we understand the situation at the moment it is still permitted to visit your plot, to take daily exercise on their own or with members of your household or support bubble.
 It is vitally important that you follow all the advice about social distancing and hygiene in the points below and not gather together on site.

 Any plot-holder who is self isolating because a household member is ill with corona-virus should not be visiting the site.